Swapcast Consummation with The Wondering Jews

 Donnell Alexander (24:23):

-Well, do you have further goals for the podcast beyond the local familiar, if you will?
+Do you have further goals for the podcast beyond the local familiar, if you will?

 Oh yeah.
 I got a vision board, man.